Parts

 You should now have two configurable parts to play with.

-In the next chapter we will make page composition even more interesting, with the introduction of layouts.
+In the next chapter you will make page composition even more interesting, with the introduction of layouts.

 Contents